 In the Rongguang Museum of Hulishan Fortress, tourists can see ancient firecrackers, guns, swords and unusual natural stones from around the world.
 Exhibits include the world's smallest cannon, which was made by the Portuguese in the 13th century.
 It has a length of 11 centimeters (about 4.33 inches) and a weight of 0.22 kilograms (about half a pound).
 Its diameter and caliber are 22 centimeters (about 8.67 inches) and 0.8 centimeters (about 0.31 inches) respectively.
 Included in the exhibit of stones are two unusual ones.
 The first is a Burman stone with a weight of 2.5 tons, which has a long, wavy stripe from the northeast to the southwest that looks like 'a picture of huge amount of water pouring from the sky'.
 The second one is even more interesting; it bears an astonishing resemblance to a piece of meat with skin, fat and muscle.

-Around Hulishan Fortress, there are many other attractions, including Wanggui Platform and Pangui Platform from which tourists can see Dadan Island and Erdan Island through a telescope.
+Around Hulishan Fortress, there are many other attractions, including Wanggui Platform and Pangui Platform from which tourists can see Dadan Island and Erdan Island through a telescope, and Baicheng Beach where tourists can enjoy soft sand, blue sea and gentle sea breeze.
 All in all, the Hulishan Fortress is worth your visit.

 How to get to Hulishan Fortress